AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

+= 2.1.1.4 =
+* Allow to show next schedule on single event page - ADDED

 = 2.1.1.3 =
 * Event schedules are not reflected on preview event - FIXED
 * Google Search Console shows timezone error for startDate for live events - FIXED